jmcardon/tsec/README.md

 |________Complete redesign (i.e scalaz 7 vs 8)
 ```

 All `x.x.x-Mx` releases are milestone releases.
-Thus, we do not guarantee binary compatibility or no api-breaking until
+Thus, we do not guarantee binary compatibility or no api-breakage until
 a concrete version(i.e `0.0.1`).
 We aim to keep userland-apis relatively stable, but
 internals shift as we find better/more performant abstractions.

-We will guarantee compat between minor versions (i.e 0.0.1 => 0.0.2) but not major versions (0.0.1 => 0.1.0)
+We will guarantee compatibility between minor versions (i.e 0.0.1 => 0.0.2) but not major versions (0.0.1 => 0.1.0)

 0.0.1-M6 is here for scala 2.12+ and Cats 1.0.0-RC1!